 What we do

-Clean up the Internet is a new, independent, UK-based organisation concerned about the degradation in online discourse and its implications for democracy.
+Clean up the Internet is an independent, UK-based organisation concerned about the degradation in online discourse and its implications for society and democracy.

-We will campaign for government and tech industry action, to increase civility and respect online, and to reduce online bullying, trolling, intimidation, and misinformation.
+We campaign for government and tech industry action, to increase civility and respect online, and to reduce harms such as bullying, trolling, intimidation, fraud, and misinformation.

 Who we are